Life insurance for women

 We don’t know what the future holds, but we know that having life insurance can offer protection in the event that you develop a chronic condition, even for conditions like breast, reproductive cancer, or a hormonal disorder.

-Life insurance can also offer protection for women with mental health issues, from depression and anxiety to bipolar disorder and schizophrenia.
-Getting life insurance coverage should be doable as long as you prove that you are consistently working to improving your health by seeking help and receiving treatment.
+A life policy can also offer protection for women with mental health issues, from depression and anxiety to bipolar disorder and schizophrenia.
+Getting coverage should be doable as long as you prove that you are consistently working to improving your health by seeking help and receiving treatment.
 Your payments may vary depending on the severity of your condition.

 At LGA, applicants who have anxiety and/or depression can qualify for our preferred health classification (the second-best classification you can receive), even if you take prescription medication.
 We understand that women have more stressors to deal with than ever before and we offer support through budget-conscious, reliable life insurance.